Posts tagged lazio

-Both Lazio and Inter have seen exciting strikers grace their fields in their time, but Ruben Sosa has to be one of the most exciting and possibly one of the most underated.
+Both Lazio and Inter have seen exciting strikers grace their fields in their time.
+Ruben Sosa however, has to be one of the most exciting and possibly one of the most under rated for both clubs.

 The Uruguayan first came to the Peninsula in 1988 from Real Zaragoza and played for four years at Lazio where he scored 40 goals in 124 appearances.
 It was in this time that he caught the eye of the Nerazzurri and was promptly signed in 1992 to spearhead their attack.

-Sosa was an all round Latin striker, he has skill, he performed scissor kicks, he could score breath taking free kicks, round the goalkeeper and has the most delicate of touches.
+Sosa was an all-round Latin striker in every sense of the word.
+He had skill, he often performed the spectacular (scissor kicks a speciality), he could score breath taking free kicks, round the goalkeeper and had the most delicate of touches.
 This was mixed with the dirty side of untidy goals, scrappy headers, tap ins, last ditch lunges and quite often a miss timed challenge.
-All in all he was the vision of how a South American striker should be.
+All in all he was the vision of how what a South American striker should be to most of us.

 When Calcio ruled the world Ruben Sosa was scoring goals for fun.